BlueBrain/BluePyEModel/README.md

 Each entry of the recipe must contain the fields morph_path, morphology, params, protocol, features and these have to point toward the json files that will be used to configure the model and the optimisation.
 The format of each of these files being strictly defined, please refer to the example for the exact format.

 The recipes also contain settings used to configure the pipeline.
+There are many settings, that can each be important for the success of the model building procedure.
 The complete list of the settings available can be seen in the docstring of the class at `bluepyemodel/emodel_pipeline/emodel_settings.py`.

-Note that the mechanisms used by the models need to be present in a local directory named "mechanisms" and compiled.
+#### Building the models

 Then, you will need to create a python file that can be used to instantiate the pipeline and run it.
-Here is a minimal example:
+Here, the pipeline is a python object of the class EModel_pipeline.
+Here is a minimal example of how to instantiate it:
 ```
 from bluepyemodel.emodel_pipeline.emodel_pipeline import EModel_pipeline